Barbro Holmberg

 Barbro Holmberg ([ˈbǎrːbroː ˈhɔ̂lmbærj]; born 7 April 1952) is a Swedish Social Democratic politician.
 On 10 October 2003 she was appointed Minister for Migration and Asylum Policy in the Swedish Government.
 As a consequence of the change of government following the 2006 government election, she left office on 6 October 2006, and in 2008 she was appointed the governor of Gävleborg County.

 Holmberg was born in Lycksele, Västerbotten, and grew up in Jörn.
-She has a degree in social work from Stockholm University.
+She has a degree in social work.

 She was married to radio journalist Thomas Nordegren and has three children, including Elin Nordegren, who has been married to the American golfer Tiger Woods.